phoboslab/wipeout-rewrite/Building.md

 controllers (joysticks, gamepads), while the Sokol backend does not.
 The Sokol backend is also only supported on macOS, Linux, Windows and Emscripten.

-## Building For Your Platform
+# Building For Your Platform

-This project requires [CMake](https://cmake.org) to build and platform-specific libraries to run.
+For Linux & Unix-likes a simple Makefile is a provided.
+Additionally, this project can be build with [CMake](https://cmake.org) for all platforms.

-Consult the following sections for how to acquire them for your platform:
+Consult the following sections for how to install the prerequisites for your platform:

-## *NIX
+## Linux & Unix-like

-Building on *NIX should be as simple as installing CMake, GLEW, and the necessary platform libraries from your package manager.
+Building on Linux should be as simple as installing CMake, GLEW, and the necessary platform libraries from your package manager.
 For brevity, this guide assumes that the necessary development tools (i.e. a C complier, make) have already been installed.